abhay-mohandas/Prion8/README.md

 - Separate Instruction, Data and System space.
 Each 2^16 bytes.
   - Virtual address is used for Instruction and Data space.
   - System Space will be split for various uses.
-- 8x8-bit General Purpose Registers: R0,R1,R2,R3,RES0,RES1,PD0,PD1.
+- 8x8-bit General Purpose Registers: RA,RB,RC,RD,R0,R1,R2,R3.
-- 8x16-bit Special Purpose Registers: CTRL,FAULT,FLAGS,IP,PG,SP,MADDR,PID.
+- 16x16-bit Special Purpose Registers: CTRL,FAULT,FLAGS,IP,PG,SP,MADDR,etc.

 ## Register Usage:
+- RA-D reg are general purpose register to temporarily store values, perform ALU operation or have predefined uses.
-- R0/1/2/3 reg are general purpose register to temporarily store values and perform ALU operation.
+- R0-3 reg are general purpose register to temporarily store values or perform ALU operation.
-- RES0/1 reg is used separately or together (RES1:RES0) to store the result of ALU operations or predefined uses.
-- PD0/1 reg is used separately or together (PD1:PD0) for predefined uses.
 - CTRL reg is used to configure the system behaviour.
 - FAULT reg is used to store the error information.
 - FLAGS reg is used to store different flags like Carry, Zero, etc.